 Looking for resources to help your job search?
 This lays out how and when to use some of the best job search websites to improve your job search results!

-You’ll want to refresh your knowledge on what it takes to land a job in 2017, especially if you haven’t looked for a job in a couple of years.
+You’ll want to refresh your knowledge on what it takes to land a job, especially if you haven’t looked for a job in a couple of years.

-- Employee Referrals ranked as a Top Source of Quality Hires by 48% of hiring professionals (LinkedIn 2017)
+- Employee Referrals ranked as a Top Source of Quality Hires by 48% of hiring professionals (LinkedIn)

-- 3rd Party Website of Job Boards came in second (46%)
+- 3rd Party Website or Job Boards came in second (46%)

 - Social Professional Networks came in third (40%)